masterofdaemon/fetch_MCP_rust/README.md

 - HTTP(S)-only
 - Allowlist required to reach hosts; defaults to `https://*` for convenience — restrict in production.
 - Timeout and body-size caps mitigate resource abuse.

+### Security best practices
+- Prefer HTTPS-only (default) to protect integrity and privacy.
+- Narrow FETCH_ALLOWLIST to specific hosts/paths used by your workflows.
+- Set conservative FETCH_TIMEOUT_MS and FETCH_MAX_BYTES appropriate to your environment.
+- Run the server with least privileges and within a locked-down network context when possible.

 ## License
 Dual-licensed under either of: